NasiGorengBurung/bootloader-unlock-wall-of-shame/README.md

 While this may not affect you directly, it sets a bad precedent.
 You never know what will get the axe next: Shizuku?
 ADB?<br><br>
 **They've already gone after [sideloading](https://mashable.com/article/google-android-sideloading-apps-security).**<br><br>
-I thought it might be a good idea to keep track of bad companies and workarounds.
+I thought it might be a good idea to keep track of bad companies and workarounds, but it is pleasing to check here if you really to know workaround while disliking restricted or locked-down bootloader.

 If you know of specific details/unlocking methods, please PR them or drop them in the [discussions](https://github.com/melontini/bootloader-unlock-wall-of-shame/discussions)